-Matthews International completed a major divestiture of its Brand Solutions (SGK) segment to Propelis in exchange for a 40% ownership stake, fundamentally reshaping the company's business structure.
+Matthews International completed a major divestiture on May 1, 2025, contributing the majority of its SGK Brand Solutions segment to Propelis in exchange for a 40% ownership stake.

 Interest expense surged 61% — significant debt increase or rising rates materially impacting earnings.